olekspickle/rtracer-rs/README.md

 #### useful resourses
 [Scrathpixel](https://www.scratchapixel.com/index.php?redirect) is fantastic library!
 They have great materials and specific images and docs!
-You should definately check them out.
+You should definitely check them out.
+##### (although they seem to have some certificate issues as of today 02/06/2020...)